toptensoftware/yazd/yaza.md

 ~~~

-Note: although `PROC`'s are typically used to define functions scopes, they don't have to be.
+Note: although `PROC`'s are typically used to define function scopes, they don't have to be.
 The label before `PROC` is optional and PROCs can even be nested if so desired.
 They're really just a scoping syntax and don't infer any other meaning.

 ## MACRO Directive